Jennifer Raff

-Jennifer Anne Raff (born 1979, née Kedzie) is an American geneticist and an associate professor of Anthropology at the University of Kansas.
+Jennifer Anne Raff (born 1979, née Kedzie) is an American geneticist and an associate professor of anthropology at the University of Kansas.
 She specializes in anthropological genetics relating to the initial peopling of the Americas and subsequent prehistory of Indigenous populations throughout North America.
 She is the President of the American Association of Anthropological Genetics.
 Alongside her research, Raff is a science communicator who writes and gives public talks about topics in science literacy.

 Early life and education

 Raff was born in Carbondale, Illinois.
 She moved from Missouri to Indiana when she started high school.
 While she was a child, her mother started a doctoral degree in neuroscience, which inspired Raff to follow a career in scientific research.
 During her last year of high school, Raff asked a professor in a nearby university if she could join his laboratory and started to work on molecular biology.
-She received a B.A. in biology and anthropology from Indiana University in 2001, after which she worked for a year in a yeast molecular genetics lab.
+She received a B.A. in biology and anthropology from Indiana University Bloomington in 2001, after which she worked for a year in a yeast molecular genetics lab.
 She received a master's degree in anthropology in 2008, and a doctoral degree in genetics and biological anthropology in 2008, also from Indiana University.

 Research and career

 As a postdoctoral scholar, Raff worked with Dennis O’Rourke at the University of Utah, with M. Geoffrey Hayes at Northwestern University Feinberg School of Medicine in Chicago Illinois, and with Deborah Bolnick at the University of Texas at Austin.

-In 2015, Raaff was appointed Assistant Professor of Biological Anthropology at the University of Kansas where she conducts population genetics research on ancient and contemporary North American populations from the North American Arctic, the Midwest, and Texas.
+In 2015, Raff was appointed assistant professor of Biological Anthropology at the University of Kansas where she conducts population genetics research on ancient and contemporary North American populations from the North American Arctic, the Midwest, and Texas.
 Her research involves the analysis of genomes in ancient and contemporary DNA, which she uses to understand the histories of human populations.
 In particular, Raff has focused on the development of new approaches to extract ancient DNA.

 In 2019, Raff was awarded a $450,000, three-year National Science Foundation Search Grant to investigate the genetic history of the Aleut people.
 The project will see Raff investigating genomic information from ancient people for the Aleutian Islands.
 As of that same year, Raff was recognized as a Docking Faculty Scholar.

 Raff teaches courses on Fundamentals of Physical Anthropology, on Human Evolution, and on Critical Analysis of Scientific Literature.
 She is a faculty member with the Summer Internship for Indigenous Peoples in Genomics, a program designed to increase representation of Indigenous peoples in the field of genetics.
-In 2018, Raff was made Vice President of the American Association of Anthropological Genetics and promoted to President in 2019.
+In 2018, Raff was made Vice President of the American Association of Anthropological Genetics and promoted to president in 2019.

 Her first book, Origin: A Genetic History of the Americas, was published in February 2022.
 The book is a genetic history of humans in North and South America and looks to teach people about the fundamental science of genetics.
 Raff is represented by agents Janklow & Nesbit and publishers Twelve Books.